 Understanding the World

-Discuss pictures, stories, artefacts and accounts from the past, such as fossils, bones and stones.
+Discuss pictures, stories, artefacts and accounts from the past,

 Explain similarities, differences and changes over time.
-Understand how both men and women of the past have impacted their lives today, focussing on Mary Anning and Isambard Brunel as key figures from the past.
+Understand how the past has impacted their lives today, focusing on Mary Anning and Isambard Brunel as key figures from the past.